christine-M9/Phase1-week2-code-challenge/README.md

      "votes": 0

    },
-   3.When viewing an animal’s details, you can to add the number of votes for each animal.
+   3.When viewing an animal’s details, you can add the number of votes for each animal.
 This number of votes will be displayed together with the animal’s details.

   ## Project set-up: